sirixdb/sirix-web-frontend/README.md

     }
   }
 ```
-> 3. Change redirect URL in Keycloack.
+> 3. The URL for Keycloak in step 3 above is http://<your docker host>:8080

 Setting up the Nuxt.js application: